quanha128/avl_tree/README.md

 # avl_tree

-An OCaml program to balance an abitrary binary tree using AVl algorithm
+An OCaml program to balance an abitrary binary tree using AVL algorithm

+Run avl_full.ml